Study with us

-Anwar still has several more years of study for her PhD following which she would like to go back home to develop an academic career as a University Professor and lecturer or serve as a consultant and become involved in decision making at a governmental or local level.
+Looking ahead beyond her PhD, Anwar would like to go back home to develop an academic career as a University Professor and lecturer or serve as a consultant and become involved in decision making at a governmental or local level.

 "It has been a life-changing, eye-opening experience on all levels, academic and personal, and I’m very grateful for it because without the funding from Churchill I would never have been able to be here.
 I have changed as a person and been exposed to the world."